alexeysas/sdc-pid-control/README.md

   This is main part of the controller.
 The idea is simple -  we need to set steering angle proportionally to the Cross Track Error - CTE (difference between reference trajectory and current trajectory).
 So basically: steering angle = -tau * CTE.
 This will force car to set steering angle to reduce CTE which mean to move closer to the reference trajectory.
   The problem with having only P component is that it tends to overshoot the real trajectory and never converge to it.
 This can be easily seen assuming CTE = 0 and according to the formula above wheels are set to straight position (steering angle = 0).
 However, car is set slightly towards trajectory forcing to cross it and return bouncing around.

-  Video 1 demonstrates this behavior.
+  Video: https://github.com/alexeysas/sdc-lines-detector/blob/master/test_videos_output/solidWhiteRight.mp4 demonstrates this behavior.

   So, for P-Controller we have:  steering angle = -tau * CTE